open-component-model/demo-secure-delivery/README.md

 ![update-ocm](./docs/images/update-ocm.png)

-Finally navigate to https://podinfo.ocm.dev which now displays the OCM logo in place of the cuttlefish and the updated application version of 6.3.6
+Finally, navigate to https://podinfo.ocm.dev which now displays the OCM logo in place of the cuttlefish and the updated application version of 6.3.6

 ### Conclusion

 By leveraging the capabilities of Gitea, Tekton, Flux, and the OCM controller, this demo showcases the seamless deployment of components and dependencies in a secure manner.
 The use of secure OCI registries and automated release pipelines ensures the integrity and reliability of the deployment process.

-Users can easily set up the demo environment, cut releases, monitor release automation, view the Weave GitOps dashboard, and observe the deployment and update of applications.
+Users can easily set up the demo environment, cut releases, monitor release automation, view the Weave GitOps dashboard and observe the deployment and update of applications.
 We have presented a practical illustration of how OCM and Flux can be employed to facilitate the deployment and management of applications in air-gapped environments, offering a robust and efficient solution for secure software delivery.